deadratfink/jy-transform/API-PRIVATE.md

 <a name="write"></a>

 ## write ⇒ <code>Promise</code>
-Writes the passe JS object to a particular destination described by the passed `options`.
+Writes the passed JS object to a particular destination described by the passed `options`.

 **Kind**: global variable
 **Returns**: <code>Promise</code> - The result.